Te Ruki Kawiti: Battle of the sticks

 After the Battle of Kororāreka, Heke and Kawiti and the warriors travelled inland to Lake Ōmāpere near to Kaikohe some 20 mi, or two days travel, from the Bay of Islands.
 Tamati Waka Nene built a pā close to Lake Ōmāpere.
-Heke's pā named Puketutu, was 2 mi away, while it is sometimes named as "Te Mawhe" however the hill of that name is some distance to the north-east.
-In April 1845, during the time that the colonial forces were gathering in the Bay of Islands, the warriors of Heke and Nene fought many skirmishes on the small hill named Taumata-Karamu that was between the two pās and on open country between Okaihau and Te Ahuahu.
-Heke's force numbered about three hundred men; Kawiti joined Heke towards the end of April with another hundred and fifty warriors.
+Heke's pā, named Puketutu, was 2 mi away, while it is sometimes named as "Te Mawhe", however the hill of that name is some distance to the north-east.
+In April 1845, during the time that the colonial forces were gathering in the Bay of Islands, the warriors of Heke and Nene fought many skirmishes on the small hill named Taumata-Karamu, which was between the two pās and on open country between Ōkaihau and Te Ahuahu.
+Heke's force numbered about 300 men; Kawiti joined Heke towards the end of April with another 150 warriors.
 Among Kawiti's supporters was his nephew Reweti Maika.
-Opposing Heke and Kawiti were about four hundred warriors that supported Tamati Waka Nene including the chiefs, Makoare Te Taonui and his son Aperahama Taonui, Mohi Tawhai, Arama Karaka Pi, and Nōpera Panakareao.
+Opposing Heke and Kawiti were about 400 warriors that supported Tamati Waka Nene, including the chiefs Makoare Te Taonui and his son Aperahama Taonui, Mohi Tawhai, Arama Karaka Pi, and Nōpera Panakareao.

 Attack on Heke's Pā at Puketutu

 The first major engagement of the Flagstaff War was the attack on Heke's Pā at Puketutu in May 1845 by the colonial forces led by Lt Col William Hulme.
-While Heke occupied the pā itself, Kawiti and his warriors arrived at the battle and engaged with the Colonial forces in the scrub and gullies around the pā.
+While Heke occupied the pā itself, Kawiti and his warriors arrived at the battle and engaged the Colonial forces in the scrub and gullies around the pā.
 They successfully prevented the Colonial forces from launching a coordinated attack on the pā but at quite a heavy cost in casualties.
 The Colonial forces were unable to overcome the defences of the pā and retreated back to the Bay of Islands.